 According to LG it, “allows customers to solve appliance problems over the phone rather than call out an engineer”.
 All a customer has to do is to hold a telephone up to the smart diagnosis button, press the button, which then transmits a series of tones so the engineer (or smart phone app) can identify the problem.

-This technology, which is hailed as the first, is featured on LG’s 2011 range of washing machines and their new dishwasher but there are plans to extend it on a range of refrigeration appliances.
+This technology, which is hailed as the first of its kind, is featured on LG’s 2011 range of washing machines and their new dishwasher, but there are plans to extend it on a range of refrigeration appliances.

 My first reaction to this smart diagnosis technology is alarm.
 Is it a crafty way of restricting who can repair their appliances by introducing technology, which only their own agents have access to?
 This type of restriction is in fact increasingly happening in the white goods industry, and is a serious consumer issue.